romychab/effects-hilt-plugin/README.md

 implementation("com.elveum:effects-core:1.0.3")
 ```

-## Installation for multi-module projects
+## Installation for Multi-Module Projects

 - Dependencies for your application module remain the same: